kgsaucey/Kurglite-Lore/gpt/generation_guidelines/INSTRUCTIONS_WRITING.md

 - Sensory immersion is mandatory: sweat and salt in the eyes, iron tang of blood, stench of ruptured viscera, choking burn of smoke and ozone.
 - Explosions are concussive.
 They batter lungs, shatter balance, and deafen.
 A brother may stumble into blackness—momentary blackout or disorientation—before dragging back into the fight.
 - Psychic warfare compounds this, twisting senses into torment: crushing pressure, invasive voices, the sense of reality buckling until the assault breaks.
+- Action should visibly affect the environment (walls cracking, blood soaking into soil, banners burning).

 ## “Show, Don’t Tell”
 - Never label.
 Never declare “fear,” “brutality,” or “horror.”
 Demonstrate them through detail.